Shelter Staff & History

 Daphne Animal Shelter Staff & Support Services

-The Daphne Police Department employs two civilian Animal Control Officers (ACOs) and one Animal Control Technician.
-Animal Control Officers provide an important community service by appearing before school groups, senior citizen groups, and/or other community groups to discuss animal control topics or show breeds of dogs and cats of interest.
+The Daphne Police Department employs two civilian Animal Control Officers (ACOs) & one Animal Control Technician.
+Animal Control Officers provide an important community service by appearing before school groups, senior citizen groups and/or other community groups to discuss animal control topics or show breeds of dogs & cats of interest.

-They are responsible for responding to animal related complaints, investigating animal cruelty cases, reports of rabid animals, and animal bites.
-The Animal Control Officers also enforce the city's leash law and animal control ordinances regulating dogs and cats.
-In addition, they capture stray and lost animals, and issue citations.
+ACOs are also responsible for responding to animal-related complaints, investigating animal cruelty cases, reports of rabid animals & animal bites.
+The Animal Control Officers also enforce the city's leash law & animal control ordinances regulating dogs & cats.
+In addition, they capture stray & lost animals and issue citations.

-Animal Control works closely with other animal service organizations such as The Haven, B.A.R.C., Baldwin Animal Rescue Center (BARC), and other local rescue groups.
+Animal Control works closely with other animal service organizations such as The Haven, B.A.R.C., Baldwin Animal Rescue Center (BARC) & other local rescue groups.

 History of the Daphne Animal Shelter

-The current shelter bears the name “Dr. Albert Corte, Jr. Animal Shelter” in honor of Dr. Corte’s generosity in donating uncounted hours of care and medicines to homeless animals in Daphne.
-Dr. Corte’s hope for the future is to see “Friends of The Animal Shelter” in Daphne to help further the humane and ethical treatment of animals in the community.
+The current shelter bears the name “Dr. Albert Corte, Jr. Animal Shelter” in honor of Dr. Corte’s generosity in donating uncounted hours of care & medicines to homeless animals in Daphne.
+Dr. Corte’s hope for the future is to see "friends continue support of the Animal Shelter” in Daphne to help further the humane & ethical treatment of animals in the community.

-Dr. Corte’s selfless acts on behalf of animals is deserving of Meritorious Service for his invaluable contributions and for providing a much needed service.
-“We appreciate his enthusiasm, energy and tireless dedication for serving all of us in the City of Daphne.
-Help continue the life- long work of local veterinarian Dr. Albert Corte, Jr. by caring for and adopting Daphne’s homeless animals.
+Dr. Corte’s selfless acts on behalf of animals is deserving of Meritorious Service for his invaluable contributions & for providing a much needed service.
+His enthusiasm, energy & tireless dedication for serving all of the City of Daphne is recognized.
+Help continue the life- long work of local veterinarian Dr. Albert Corte, Jr. by caring for & adopting one of Daphne’s homeless animals.